 There are a lot of reasons why these boot are so popular, with numerous repeat customers returning to Asolo to replace their old pair.
 Out of the various pros to the TPS 520 GV, there are three major advantages.

 First off, these boots are just plain attractive to the eye.
-The 100% full grain leather upper is incredibly high quality, with a smooth sheen to it.
+The 100% full-grain leather upper is incredibly high quality, with a smooth sheen to it.
 As you wear these boots and they get some age, the leather ends up developing a nice patina.
-Many hikers agree that these boots look even better once after a few hundreds miles of wear and tear.
+Many hikers agree that these boots look even better once after a few hundreds of miles of wear and tear.

 You won’t find a lot of bad reviews for these boots but you will find that these two complaints are the most common of the ones you do find.

-For shoes priced around $300 retail, having a your boot come apart just in the beginning of its expected lifespan is disappointing.
-Asolo does have excellent customer service and resoling is an option.
+For shoes priced around $300 retail, having your boot come apart just at the beginning of its expected lifespan is disappointing.
+Asolo does have excellent customer service and resolving is an option.